ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

   * 1 Gbps public and private uplinks
 2. When the VSI is provisioned, configure the {{site.data.keyword.cloud_notm}} Access Control Lists (ACLs) to allow all ingress and egress from the private links and egress only from public.
 You must use the {{site.data.keyword.cloud_notm}} client access VPN for Remote Desktop Protocol (RDP) sessions into the Windows VSI.
 3. RDP into the Windows VSI.
 Modify its Domain Name System (DNS) settings on the private network adapter to point to only the windows AD server within the vCenter Server instance to upgrade.
-4. Download and install the Google Chrome browser.
-Mozilla Firefox has a cache issue when using the VUM screens on the vCenter Server user interface.
+4. Download and install the Google Chrome™ browser.
+Mozilla® Firefox® has a cache issue when using the VUM screens on the vCenter Server user interface.
 5. Download your preferred SSH terminal software.
 For example, `putty`.
 6. Use Google Chrome to access the vCenter Server instance to upgrade.
 Use **administrator@vsphere.local** and ensure that you can view the user interface.
 7. Check the vSphere environment for errors and issues as discussed in the previous section.